crossplane/docs/content/contribute/infrastructure.md

 │           ├── fonts           # Font files
 │           └── img             # Global images
 └── utils                       # Files unrelated to Hugo
-    └── webpack                 # Files managed or related to webpack └── src
+    └── vale                    # Files related to our Vale validation rules └── webpack                 # Files managed or related to webpack └── src
             └── js
                 └── bootstrap/          # Original Bootstrap JavaScript
                 └── colorMode.js        # Color theme switcher
-                └── customClipboard.js  # Defines where to put a clipboard icon and what to copy └── hoverHighlight.js   # Enables hover to highlight └── tabDeepAnchor.js    # Enable anchors inside tabs
+                └── customClipboard.js  # Defines where to put a clipboard icon and what to copy └── globalScripts.js    # The collection of things to load on all pages └── hoverHighlight.js   # Enables hover to highlight └── slackNotify.js      # Tooltip to prompt user to join the community Slack └── tabDeepAnchor.js    # Enable anchors inside tabs
 ```
 {{</expand>}}